 where W is the effective width of the J$\rm_{125}$ filter, f$\rm_{total}$ is the flux density f$\rm_\nu$ in the J$\rm_{125}$ filter, and f$\rm_{cont}$ is the average flux density in the I$\rm_{814}$ and H$\rm_{160}$ filters.
 The color cuts described above thus select sources with rest-frame [OIII]+H$\beta$ EW $>$ 500~\AA.

 We apply the EELG selection criteria in all 41 RELICS clusters, utilizing the broadband fluxes from the publicly-available photometric catalog prepared by the RELICS team.
-Most cluster fields have 1-2 EELGs with typical apparent magnitude of $m\rm_{AB}\sim25.5$.
+Most cluster fields have 1-2 EELGs with typical apparent magnitude of $m\rm_{AB}\sim25.5$ in the I$\rm_{814}$ band.
 We focus spectroscopic follow-up on sources that have bright continuum magnitudes ($m\rm_{AB}$<25.5) and large J$_{\rm{125}}$-band excesses implying extremely intense optical line emission.

 In this paper, we present observations of four lensed EELGs from the parent sample with 600~\AA$<$ [OIII]+H$\beta$ EW $<$ 2000~\AA . {\it HST} imaging postage stamps are shown in Fig.~1, revealing the very compact sizes of each of the four sources.
 The impact of [OIII]+H$\beta$ emission on the J$_{\rm{125}}$-band is clearly visible in the spectral energy distributions (SEDs) shown in Fig.~2.
 We provide details of the four sources in Table 1 and discuss each individually below.
 The magnification provided by the cluster is calculated from lens models prepared by the RELICS team and available to the public.\footref{footnote1} Further details on the lens modeling procedure have been presented in recent RELICS papers \citep{Cerny2018, PaternoMahler2018, Cibirka2018, Acebron2018}.
 In calculating the magnification and the absolute magnitude, we assume the confirmed spectroscopic redshift presented in \S3.